 By developing your understanding of personality, you can accelerate this process of reconciling differences and view conflict as a tool for growth, rather than a hazard to be avoided.

-Without getting too technical, when Crystal’s AI predicts personality, it uses a framework called DISC to classify personalities into a few categories that we refer to as D (dominance), I (influence), S (steadiness), and C (conscientiousness).
+DISC is a well-known, scientifically-proven four-factor personality model used to classify personalities into a few categories that we refer to as D (dominance), I (influence), S (steadiness), and C (conscientiousness).
 Each of us has a primary DISC type in one of these categories and sometimes a secondary DISC type in another.
 To keep things simple, we separate these into easy-to-remember labels called Archetypes.

 You can see them all on this graphic called the Personality Map: